emu-sh/.oh-my-comma/README.md

 Alternately, you can install [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts), as it provides more icons than powerline fonts, and is more maintained.

+Once NEOS 15 comes out, zsh will be used and [powerlevel10k](https://github.com/romkatv/powerlevel10k) will be the optimal powerline

 The default directory of your bash/ssh session is now `/data/openpilot`.
 Much easier to git pull after shelling in.

 # welcome to the family